Skip to content

 It became the first college football team to allow three straight touchdowns before the opposing offense stepped on the field.

 The first time SU’s defense stepped on the field, at the 7:08 mark of the first quarter, it trailed 21-0.
-Two plays later, Notre Dame’s probable Heisman candidate Jeremiyah Love — who detonated for eight carries, 171 rushing yards and three scores against Syracuse — ripped off a 45-yard touchdown run to make it 28-0.
+Two plays later, Notre Dame’s probable Heisman candidate Jeremiyah Love — who detonated for eight carries, 171 rushing yards and three scores Saturday — ripped off a 45-yard touchdown run to make it 28-0.

 And it just kept getting worse.
 And worse.
 And worse.

-Senior punter Jack Stonehouse’s first attempt of the day was blocked, caught in midair at the 22-yard line by Notre Dame’s Luke Talich and returned for a touchdown.
+Redshirt senior punter Jack Stonehouse’s first attempt of the day was blocked, caught in midair at the 22-yard line by Notre Dame’s Luke Talich and returned for a touchdown.
 That made it 14-0.

 Syracuse was without its leading rusher Yasin Willis, who was unexpectedly ruled out with an undisclosed injury a day prior, and nobody could pick up the pieces.